Weakly positive and directed Anosov representations: Introduction

 \subsection{Application to primitive stable representations}

+Let $F_d$ denote the free group on $d$ generators.
 As an application of Theorem \ref{thm: main intro}, we construct new and explicit examples of \emph{primitive stable representations} $\rho:F_2\to\PGL(V)$, which we now define.
-Recall that an element $\gamma\in F_d$ is \emph{primitive} if it is part of a minimal generating set of $F_d$.
-Also, if we fix a word metric on $F_d$, we say that a geodesic ray in $F_d$ is \emph{primitive} if it lies in the axis of a primitive element in $F_d$.
+An element $\gamma_1\in F_d$ is \emph{primitive} if there are elements $\gamma_2,\dots,\gamma_d\in F_d$ such that $\{\gamma_1,\dots,\gamma_d\}$ is a generating set for $F_d$.
+If we equip $F_d$ with a word metric, then an \emph{axis} of a non-identity element $\gamma\in F_d$ is a geodesic in $F_d$ that is invariant under $\gamma$.
+A \emph{primitive geodesic} is an axis of a primitive element in $F_d$, and a \emph{primitive geodesic ray} is a geodesic ray that lies in a primitive geodesic.

 \begin{definition} A representation $\rho:F_d\to\PGL(V)$ is \emph{(Borel) primitive stable} if for some (equivalently, any) word metric on $F_d$, there are constants $\kappa, \kappa'>0$ such that \eqref{eqn: linear growth intro} holds for all rooted, primitive geodesic rays $(\eta_i)_{i=0}^\infty$ in $F_d$, all integers $i\geq 0$, and all $k=1,\dots,n-1$. \end{definition}